Skip navigation

 • Insect sting that causes an allergic reaction

-• Certain medicines (particularly aspirin)
+• Certain medicines (such as aspirin)

 • Infection of the lungs (pneumonia)